-Pair (Link) UConnectTM System to a Cellular Phone
+Pair (Link) UConnectTM System to a Cellular Phone To begin using your UConnectTM system, you must pair your compatible BluetoothTM enabled cellular phone.

-To begin using your UConnectTM system, you must pair your compatible BluetoothTM enabled cellular phone (refer to "Introduction" section to learn about the phone type).
 To complete the pairing process, you will need to reference your cellular phone owner's manual.
 One of the following vehicle specific websites may also provide detailed instructions for pairing with the brand of phone that you have: